What languages are your physicians fluent in?

 In most cases, if labor is spontaneous, the doctor on call for that day will deliver your baby.
 If the delivery is scheduled, such as in the case of induction of labor or cesarean delivery, the patient’s primary obstetrician will typically deliver your baby.

 Can I reach my physician at any time of the day?

 The office is open from 9-5 Monday through Friday.
 If you call during those hours while the doctors are seeing patients, you can speak with or leave a message with your doctor’s medical assistant, so that your concern can be addressed as soon as possible.
-If your doctor is not in the office and the call is urgent, your message will be handled by the doctor on call .
-If you call after hours and on weekends and holidays, the phone call is transfered automatically to an answering service, whose staff member will contact the doctor on call if your concern is urgent.
-You will then be called back by the on call doctor.
+If your doctor is not in the office and the call is urgent, your message will be handled by the doctor on call.
+If you call after business hours, on weekends or on holidays, you'll have an option to be connected to the answering service.